-Do you need a tooth filling, or are you putting off getting one because you’re nervous about it?
-Nobody loves visiting the dentist, but cavity fillings are a very common dental procedure to help prolong the life of your teeth.
+Do you need a tooth filling, or are you putting off getting one because you're nervous about it?
+Nobody loves visiting the dentist, but cavity fillings are a very common restorative dentistry procedure to help prolong the life of your teeth.

 Do cavity fillings for teeth hurt?
 Many people worry about tooth filling pain, but thanks to modern dentistry filling materials and techniques, the procedure is usually pain-free.
 You may experience some sensitivity after a filling but there are ways to reduce any discomfort.
 Below you can read more about how fillings are done, how long they take, and what precautions you should take after getting a filling.

 We also explain the different types of dental fillings, the materials dentists use, and how much fillings cost.

 We hope this guide answers all your questions about dental fillings and prepares you for your next trip to the dentist.